 Ceiling: lowered barrel vault with stitch caps that form the lunettes above the windows

-The works of Michelangelo in the Sistine Chapel
+The highlights of the Sistine Chapel

 The vaulted ceiling